UBC-STAT/stat-406/project.md

 (5 points / 100 total)

-This is a maximum 1-page long synopsis of your intentions.
+This is a synopsis of your intentions.
 It should contain the following information:

 1. project title
 2. team members